mozilla/data-docs/src/concepts/terminology.md

 ## BigQuery

 [BigQuery](https://cloud.google.com/bigquery) is Google Cloud's managed data warehouse.
 Most of the data described on this site is stored and queried using BigQuery.
-See the [Accessing and working with BigQuery](https://docs.telemetry.mozilla.org/cookbooks/bigquery.html0) article for more details.
+See [Accessing and working with BigQuery](../cookbooks/bigquery.md) for more details.

 ## Client ID